Creating a Subscription - Plesk

 - Operate within the limits of a purchased service plan

-- Have unique login names to access their own administrative control panel
+- Have unique username and password to access their own administrative control panel

 Customers - Subscriber to a hosting service plan.

-- Some customers have permissions to create additional domains for themselves
+- Some customers have permission to create additional domains for themselves

 - Some are only allowed to manage those that they have

-Users - a service user account that is eligible to manage customer sites based on permissions defined by user roles.
+Users - A service user account eligible to manage customer sites based on permissions defined by user roles.

-- The user role is an entity that includes privileges to access certain areas of the Panel and perform operations in the Panel
+- The user role is an entity that includes privileges to perform operations and access certain areas in the Panel.

 - Click the Add New Subscription button.

-- Type the main domain name for your new account.
+- Type the main Domain name for your new account.
+Then, select a Service Plan that is appropriate for this new account.

 - Type a desired control panel user name and password.
 Repeat the password as directed.

-You are finished creating the new account.
-Now you can go to Subscriptions and click the main domain to modify or change the subscription.
-You can also click the adjacent Control Panel link to access the reseller/customer control panel for that main domain.
+- In the Subscription section, click the domain you wish to modify.
+You can also click the adjacent Control Panel link to access the reseller/customer control panel.